 Mr. Ken Harrenstien is a software engineer at Google and has been the lead engineer for Google’s automatic captioning technology.

-Ms. Michelle Maybaum is a senior director of employee relations at Qualcomm.
-In that capacity, she is responsible for the global ER strategy, has oversight for ER efforts for all non-engineering functions, and manages the company’s accommodation process.
-Possessing more than 30 years of HR experience, Ms. Maybaum was a member of the U.S. Business Leadership Network (USBLN) Board of Directors for 10 years.
-She also participates in local and national speaking engagements sharing best practices for employing individuals with disabilities.
+Ms. Michelle Maybaum is the founder and President of Desiderata HR Consulting.
+In that capacity, she provides Human Resources services to start-up companies and non- profit organizations, with a focus on disability inclusion.
+Possessing more than 30 years of HR experience, Ms. Maybaum was a member of the Disability:IN Board of Directors for 10 years.
+She also participated in local and national speaking engagements sharing best practices for employing individuals with disabilities.

-Prior to joining Qualcomm, Ms. Maybaum held the position of Human Resources Manager at both XO Communications and Frazee Industries.
+Prior to consulting, Ms. Maybaum was Senior Director of Employee Relations (ER) at Qualcomm.
+In that capacity, she was responsible for the global ER strategy, had oversight for all disability awareness and inclusion efforts, and managed the company’s global accommodation process.
+Ms. Maybaum held the position of Human Resources Manager at both XO Communications and Frazee Industries.
 Ms. Maybaum earned a BS degree in Psychology and Sociology from the University of Rochester.

 Catherine T. “Katie” Hunt